-The program is offered in Spring, Summer and Fall semesters online as well as on campus.
+The program is offered in fall, spring and summer semesters online.
 The program can be completed in one semester of full-time study, but is flexible to fit your life schedule.
 Clinics I & II must be taken in the same semester.

-Classroom instruction will be conducted at Galveston College every Wednesday; clinical training will be conducted at hospitals/clinics in and around the greater Houston area and Galveston, Texas area.
+Instruction will be conducted online using Canvas.
+Clinical training will be conducted at hospitals and in clinics in and around Galveston and greater Houston areas.
 Distant clinical options including Beaumont, Austin, Temple, Waco, and the Dallas area based on availability.
 Clinical schedules can be flexible and there may be restrictions based on location of clinic.